anmolsri150/anmolsri150/README.md

 - 🔭 I’m currently working on Vue.js | Javascript
 - 💬 Ask me about Full Stack Development
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/anmolsri150/) OR anmol150srivastava@gmail.com
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/anmolsri150/)